rin3/MSRect/README.md

     ```

     then, enter the file name of the Cabrillo log.
-    Results will be printed on the screen output and in 'report.txt' file created in the same folder.
+    Results will be printed on the screen output and as well as 'report.txt' file created in the same folder.
 Additionally, separate logs for Run and Mult transmitters are created - 'RunQSOs.txt' and 'MultQSOs.txt' - in which QSYs are tagged and intervals are calculated.

 Version History
 ---------------